CiscoDevNet/logstash-codec-bigmuddy-network-telemetry/README.md

 Further documentation is provided in the [plugin source](/lib/logstash/codecs/telemetry.rb).

----
-Note: The streaming telemetry project is work in progress, and both the on and off box component of streaming telemetry are likely to evolve at a fast pace.
+__Note: The streaming telemetry project is work in progress, and both the on and off box components of streaming telemetry are likely to evolve at a fast pace.__
----

 ## Massaging the content through configuration options